Vaishnavi-Aswale/Tech-Info-Website/README.md

 # VA Tech-Info-Website
 This website is a Tech-Educational Platform for anyone and everyone who wants to learn and keep themselves updated with the latest Information Technology.
-Dedicated in providing high quality educational and informational content for everyone.
+Dedicated in providing high quality educational and informational content for everyone.It includes information about the services we provide

 <h2>Languages used:</h2>
 <ul>